 Step 1.
 KAF is derived as defined in AKMA procedure.
 KEEC is derived from KAF and EEC-ID as KEEC = KDF(KAF, EEC-ID).
 KEEC and E(KAF, EEC-ID) are revealed to the EEC where E(KAF, EEC-ID) is the encryption of EEC-ID under the key KAF.

-Editor’s Note: Solution needs to detail how the ECS verifies the authenticity of the EEC ID, if a malicious EEC with valid credentials sends a fake ID.
+The EEC ID is authenticated in the UE with a method out of the scope of this solution, e.g., by the operating system running in the UE.
+Since the KEEC derived from the EEC ID is revealed only to the authenticated EEC having the EEC ID, the EES/ECS will ensure that the EEC is the client having the EEC ID after driving the KEEC from the EEC ID.

-Editor’s Note: It is FFS whether EEC ID needs to be encrypted.
+If the EEC ID is sent over a secure channel between EEC and EES/ECS, then no additional encryption for it is necessary.

 Step 2.
 The EEC sends a session establishment request to the ECS/EES, including the parameters A-KID, E(KAF, EEC-ID).

 Step 3.
 The EES/ECS request KAF from the network.
 In this request, ECS/EES sends A-KID and ECS-ID/EES-ID.
 The ECS/EES can also send an indication for receiving the GPSI of the UE if the ECS/EES prefers to use AKMA for GPSI authentication.
 Otherwise, the ECS/EES can invoke the AF specific UE ID API for GPSI retrieval (steps 3.a and 3.b).